-3. Short-term Effectiveness.
+- 3. Short-term Effectiveness.
 The potential short-term adverse impacts of the remedial action upon the community, the workers, and the environment during the construction and/or implementation are evaluated.
-The length of time needed to achieve the remedial objectives is also estimated and compared against the other alternatives.

-4. Long-term Effectiveness and Permanence.
+The length of time needed to achieve the remedial objectives is also estimated and compared against the other alternatives. - 4.
+Long-term Effectiveness and Permanence.
 This criterion evaluates the long-term effectiveness of the remedial alternatives after implementation.
-If wastes or treated residuals remain on-site after the selected remedy has been implemented, the following items are evaluated: 1) the magnitude of the remaining risks, 2) the adequacy of the engineering and/or institutional controls intended to limit the risk, and 3) the reliability of these controls.

-5. Reduction of Toxicity, Mobility or Volume.
-Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site.
+If wastes or treated residuals remain on-site after the selected remedy has been implemented, the following items are evaluated: 1) the magnitude of the remaining risks, 2) the adequacy of the engineering and/or institutional controls intended to limit the risk, and 3) the reliability of these controls. - 5.
+Reduction of Toxicity, Mobility or Volume.
+Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site. - 6.
+Implementability.

-6. Implementability.
 The technical and administrative feasibility of implementing each alternative are evaluated.
 Technical feasibility includes the difficulties associated with the construction of the remedy and the ability to monitor its effectiveness.
-For administrative feasibility, the availability of the necessary personnel and materials is evaluated along with potential difficulties in obtaining specific operating approvals, access for construction, institutional controls, and so forth.
+For administrative feasibility, the availability of the necessary personnel and materials is evaluated along with potential difficulties in obtaining specific operating approvals, access for construction, institutional controls, and so forth. - 7.
+Cost-Effectivness.

-7. Cost-Effectivness.
 Capital costs and annual operation, maintenance, and monitoring costs are estimated for each alternative and compared on a present worth basis.
 Although cost-effectiveness is the last balancing criterion evaluated, where two or more alternatives have met the requirements of the other criteria, it can be used as the basis for the final decision.
 The costs for each alternative are presented in Section 7.1, above.
 This final criterion is considered a "modifying criterion" and is taken into account after evaluating those above.
-It is evaluated after public comments on the Proposed Remedial Action Plan have been received.

-8. Community Acceptance - Concerns of the community regarding the RI/FS reports and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+It is evaluated after public comments on the Proposed Remedial Action Plan have been received. - 8.
+Community Acceptance Concerns of the community regarding the RI/FS reports and the PRAP have been evaluated.
+The Responsiveness Summary (Appendix A) presents the public comments received and the manner in which the Department addressed the concerns raised.

+In general, the public comments received were supportive of the selected remedy.
+Some comments were received, however, pertaining to: the manner in which contaminated soils would be shipped from the site; the public outreach process and future public input opportunities; important historic considerations; and, the future use of the site.
+None of these comments resulted in a change in the selected remedy.

-SECTION 8: SUMMARY OF THE PROPOSED REMEDY
+SECTION 8: SUMMARY OF THE SELECTED REMEDY

-The Department is proposing Alternative 4, Localized Soil Excavation and Site-Wide Cover as the remedy for this site.
+Based on the Administrative Record (Appendix B) and the discussion presented below, the Department has selected Alternative 4, Localized Soil Excavation and Site-Wide Cover as the remedy for this site.
 The elements of this remedy are described at the end of this section.

-The proposed remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.
+The selected remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.

-Alternative 4 is being proposed because, as described below, it satisfies the threshold criteria and provides the best balance of the primary balancing criteria described in Section 7.2.
-It would achieve the remediation goals for the site by removing the soils that create the most significant threat to public health and the environment, and by preventing uncontrolled exposures to remaining contamination through the installation of a protective cover and the implementation of a site management plan.
+Alternative 4 has been selected because, as described below, it satisfies the threshold criteria and provides the best balance of the primary balancing criteria described in Section 7.2.
+It will achieve the remediation goals for the site by removing the soils that create the most significant threat to public health and the environment, and by preventing uncontrolled exposures to remaining contamination through the installation of a protective cover and the implementation of a site management plan.